 When configuring maintenance windows

-you cannot specify a timezone.
-UTC is used when using the
+--maintenance-window flag, you cannot specify a time zone.
+UTC is used when

-the API, and Google Cloud Console displays times using the local timezone.
+using the gcloud CLI or the API, and the Google Cloud console displays times

 When viewing maintenance windows

-- When using Google Cloud Console to view information about your cluster, times are always displayed in your local timezone.
+- When using the Google Cloud console to view information about your cluster, times are always displayed in your local time zone.

 Exclusions have no recurrence.
 Instead, create each instance of a periodic exclusion separately.